PKazm/SF2_Eth_FFT/README.md

 Some noise can be seen which is likely the result of rounding errors within the FFT exhagerated by the imprecise Alpha Max plus Beta Min algorithm.

-I'm perfectly happy with these results.
+I'm perfectly happy with these results though there are many parts that can be improved.

 ## GNU Radio Tests